As a mom to two toddlers, I’ve been asking myself: When is the right time to potty train your child? for what feels like a very long time!

 All of that material (and more) has been organized into a formatted, easy-to-read, easy-to-reference ebook!

-How I Potty Trained My 18-Month-Old in 1 Week is priced at just $3.99 and it can be borrowed for FREE if you have Amazon Prime!
+How I Potty Trained My 18-Month-Old in 1 Week can be purchased or it can be borrowed for FREE if you have Amazon Prime!
 If you do purchase the ebook, I’d be so grateful if you left a review on Amazon sharing your thoughts about the book and what you liked about it.

 Don’t forget to create a fun environment while potty training!
 Learn how to make homemade play dough with natural dyes!